Lucew/approximate_hankel/README.md

 decompositions using these functions look at `randomized_hankel_svd_fft` and `irlb_fft` in [changepointComparison](changepointComparison.py).

-⚠ Do not forget to set your thread limit for number or set `parallel=False` in the decorators if you encounter performance issues or very high CPU utilization!
+⚠ Do not forget to set your thread limit for the Numba package with `numba.set_num_threads()` according to your setup or deactivate parallelization `parallel=False` in the decorators,  if you encounter performance issues or very high CPU utilization!
+Numba will try to spawn as many threads as logical CPUs, which sometimes leads to lower performances.

 Our package [changepoynt](https://github.com/Lucew/changepoynt) includes matrix classes that are numpy compatible and